East Falls Church station

-East Falls Church station is an island platformed Washington Metro station in Arlington County, Virginia, on the Orange and Silver Lines.
-East Falls Church station is the last aboveground, at-grade, or open-cut station for eastbound trains until Minnesota Avenue.
+East Falls Church station is an island platformed Washington Metro station in Arlington County, Virginia, United States, on the Orange and Silver Lines.
+East Falls Church station is the last aboveground, at-grade, or open-cut station for eastbound Orange Line and New Carrollton-bound Silver Line trains until Minnesota Avenue, and for eastbound Largo-bound Silver Line trains until Addison Road.
 East of this station, the trains enter tunnels.

 The station serves the communities of Falls Church, Seven Corners, and Arlington.
-It is located in the median of Interstate 66 near Lee Highway (U.S. Route 29).
+It is located in the median of Interstate 66 near Langston Boulevard (U.S. Route 29, formerly Lee Highway).
 Service began on June 7, 1986.
-A parking lot with 422 spaces sits on the Lee Highway side of the station.
+A parking lot with 422 spaces sits on the north (Langston Boulevard) side of the station.

 Transit-oriented development

 East Falls Church has the least transit-oriented development of the six stations on the Orange Line in Arlington County.
 Unlike the stations from Rosslyn to Ballston, East Falls Church station is in the median of Interstate 66, where it is difficult to access for pedestrians.
 As of 2018, Arlington County was considering plans to develop the site.